MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/function_space.rst

 #.
 Specifying an integer ``ndata`` allows the creation of
    :ref:`multidata fields<section multidata field>` with ``ndata`` dofs per dof location.
 The default value is `1`.
 #.
-Spacifying ``ndata_first = .true.`` allows creation of fields that
+Spacifying ``ndata_first = .true.`` allows creation of fields with
-   with data ordered layer-by-layer instead of column-by-column.
+   data ordered layer-by-layer instead of column-by-column.

 Quadrature rules
 ================

-This section summarises how quadrature rules are applied to model date without attempting to describe the details of the mathematical processes.
+This section summarises how quadrature rules are applied to model data without attempting to describe the details of the mathematical processes.